Telefonica/opengateway-developers-website/catalog/available.md

 category: 66aa4f941e51e7000fa353ce
 ---

-> 📘 To try out our APIs, visit the [Sandbox](https://opengateway.telefonica.com/developer-hub/unirse).

 Open Gateway enables software developers to leverage Telco Application Programming Interfaces (Telco APIs) for building applications that seamlessly integrate our underlying networks' capabilities and operators' data.
 These APIs provide a consistent method for accessing analytical and statistical data from networks, facilitating the implementation of customer experience-focused use cases.
 Open Gateway empowers developers to retrieve network information and request configuration changes efficiently.

 Open Gateway utilizes these Telco APIs to offer a unified standard interface across multiple operator networks worldwide, abstracting the inherent complexities associated with their systems and infrastructures.
 This approach simplifies integration and enhances interoperability for developers and applications alike.

 ![available_apis](https://github.com/Telefonica/opengateway-developers-website/raw/main/catalog/images/available_apis.png)

+> 📘 Want to give Open Gateway APIs a try?
+> Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub) and gain access to our Sandbox.

 ## Technical Description of Open Gateway APIs